 What Media Can You Add?

-LinkedIn says it officially supports images, video, audio, presentations and documents by certain providers listed here but others work too.
+LinkedIn says it officially supports images, video, audio, presentations and documents by certain providers listed here.

-Where can you embed nifty media in your profile?
+Where can you embed media in your profile?

 They can be part of your summary, incorporated into each position listed in your experience section, and in your education section.